How To Prepare for Your Next Contractor Purchasing System Review (CPSR)

 - DCMA CPSR Guidebook

-Capital Edge continually supports contractors through the CPSR process.
-In doing so, we have identified 12 purchasing system essentials that every company must consider as they assess their system and prepare for their next CPSR.
+Capital Edge continually supports contractors through the entire Contractor Purchasing System Review process.
+Through these efforts, we have identified 12 purchasing system essentials that every company must consider as they assess their system and prepare for their next CPSR Audit.

 - Document, Document, Document – Documentation is critical.
 This theme is a common thread throughout the CPSR, but everything starts with the purchasing policies and procedures.
 Not only do you have to comply with the FAR, DFARS, public laws and the expectations of the DCMA CPSR Policies and Procedures Checklist and Guidebook, but you also must make sure you actually do what you say you do.
 Based on our experience, a lot easier said than done.
 Further, we estimate that at least 75% of the risk to the contractor in a CPSR is directly associated with what is in the procurement file – the existence and adequacy of the documentation.